 - Coconut milk - I recommend using full fat coconut milk to make the most rich and creamy curry.

-How to make this recipe:
+How to make healthy mango chicken curry:

-First, place a large pan on the stovetop on medium heat and add the oil to pan.
+- Step 1: Place a large pan on the stovetop on medium heat and add the oil to pan.
 Once the oil is melted, add the chopped chicken breasts to the pan and cook until the chicken is cooked through, turning regularly so that all sides of the chicken cook evenly.

-Then add the broccoli and chopped peppers to the skillet and cook them for a few minutes.
+- Step 3: Then add the broccoli and chopped peppers to the skillet and cook them for a few minutes.

-Add the coconut milk, nut butter, mango puree, curry powder and turmeric to the pan and allow everything to simmer for 20-25 minutes or until the broccoli is cooked and most of liquid is absorbed.
+- Step 4: Add the coconut milk, nut butter, mango puree, curry powder and turmeric to the pan and allow everything to simmer for 20-25 minutes or until the broccoli is cooked and most of liquid is absorbed.
 Stir occasionally to prevent the ingredients from sticking to bottom of pan.

-Just before the curry is done, stir in the peas and let them heat for a few minutes.
+- Step 5: Just before the curry is done, stir in the peas and let them heat for a few minutes.

-Then serve and enjoy!
+- Step 6: Then serve and enjoy!

 - Turn the chicken regularly when it's cooking so that all the sides cook evenly.

-- I recommend using full fat coconut milk to make this mango curry with chicken the most rich and creamy it can be.
+- I recommend using full fat coconut milk to make this curry with chicken the most rich and creamy it can be.

 - Stir this curry every so often when it's cooking so that it doesn't stick to the bottom of the pan.